biswajitsahoo1111/cbm_codes_open/index.md

 Condition based maintenance is the process of doing maintenance only when it is required.
-This has many advantages along with monetary gain as it precludes periodic maintenance and reduces unplanned downtime.
-The next logical question is to figure out when maintenance is required.
-Maintenance is required if fault has either occurred or is imminent.
+Adoption of this maintenance strategy leads to significant monetary gains as it precludes periodic maintenance and reduces unplanned downtime.
+Another term commonly used for condition based maintenance is predictive maintenance.
+As the name suggests, in this method we predict in advance when to perform maintenance.
+Maintenance is required, if fault has already occurred or is imminent.
 This leads us to the problem of fault diagnosis and prognosis.

 In fault diagnosis, fault has already occurred and our aim is to find what type of fault is there and what is its severity.
 In fault prognosis out aim is to predict the time of occurrence of fault in future, given its present state.
 These two problem are central to condition based maintenance.
 There are many methods to solve these problems.
 These methods can be broadly divided into two groups:

-  - Model Based Approach
+  - Model Based Approaches
-  - Data-Driven Approach
+  - Data-Driven Approaches

-In model based a complete model of the system is formulated and it is then used for fault diagnosis and prognosis.
+In model based approach, a complete model of the system is formulated and it is then used for fault diagnosis and prognosis.
 But this method has several limitations.
 Firstly, it is a difficult task to accurately model a system.
 Modelling becomes even more challenging with variations in working conditions.
 Secondly, we have to formulate different models for different tasks.
 For example, to diagnose bearing fault and gear fault, we have to formulate two different models.
 Data-driven methods provide a convenient alternative to these problems.

 In data-driven approach, we use operational data of the machine to design algorithms that are then used for fault diagnosis and prognosis.
 The operational data may be vibration data, thermal imaging data, acoustic emission data, or something else.
 These techniques are robust to environmental variations.
 Accuracy obtained by data-driven methods is also at par and sometimes even better than accuracy obtained by model based approaches.
 Due to these reasons data-driven methods are becoming increasingly popular at diagnosis and prognosis tasks.